evanzhang203/sfu-natlang.website/_posts/2013-03-06-Majid-talk.markdown

 ---
-layout : post
+layout: post
-title : Using MapReduce for a MT experiment
+title: No title
+root: ../../
 ---
 For the lab meeting on 6 March, Majid Razmara is going to a give a talk.
 The details are below.